 - Distance between Barmer and Jaisalmer: 150 Km

-If there is one place to visit near Jaisalmer it’s Barmer.
+If there is one place to visit in Jaisalmer it’s Barmer.
 A town located about 137 Km from the city, Barmer attracts tourists with its vibrance and warmth.
 One of the most culturally rich places in Rajasthan, Balmer is home to tiny villages with mud homes and colourfully dressed folks.
 One of the top things to do in Balmer is to visit the Balmer fort.

 A village in the Jaisalmer district, Lodurva is a city that is best known for its sand dunes and Jain temples.
 Much older than Jaisalmer itself, Lodruva used to serve as the capital of Bhatti Dynasty.
 Having been invaded by Mughal rulers multiple times left the place in ruins which can be seen even today.
-Today, Lodurva is considered one of the best places to visit near Jaisalmer.
+Today, Lodurva is considered one of the best places to visit in Jaisalmer.

 It is a desert village that is a popular tourists destination, known for its sand dunes and for showcasing life in the desert.
 It not only offers a magical view of the sun setting on the sand dunes, here you can go on camel rides and stay in traditional mud and straw houses.
-Kuhri is one of the best places to visit near Jaisalmer if you wish to experience desert life.
+Kuhri is one of the best places to visit in Jaisalmer if you wish to experience desert life.

 “The Ghost village of Rajasthan”, Kuldhara is yet another amazing place you can visit near Jaisalmer.
 Considered to be one of the most haunted places in India, Kuldhara was abandoned by its residents overnight as they tried to escape the misery caused by the Diwan of the time.
 It is said that the distraught residents cursed that nobody will be able to live in the place.
-If you are looking for some exciting sightseeing places near Jaisalmer, this is the place for you.
+If you are looking for some exciting sightseeing places to visit in Jaisalmer, this is the place for you.